alainglez/caldo-blog/content/post/second-post.md

 {{< youtube id="3wkR8GyDODs" autoplay="true" >}}

-To finish the hosting configuration, I'm going to set up my custom domain caldo.io.
+To finish the hosting configuration, I created an A resource with Google Domains for my custom domain http://caldo.io and linked it to the GitHub Pages website.

-Next step is going to be adding some nice user interface to make it a web application using Reactjs library.
+Next step is to be add a nice user interface using Reactjs library.

 I will keep you posted :-)